 Although third on the list, this might be first in priority.
 What’s more, forgiveness goes both ways.
 Both the person who violated trust needs to seek forgiveness and the person who was hurt needs to forgive.
 Again, this process might require the help of a trained marriage coach.

 The following three essentials are closely linked together.
 It will be the HOW trust in a relationship is restored and tested.
 First is talking or the idea of having open & ongoing conversations: the more conversations, the better.
 Additionally, the conversations cannot simply stay on the surface (talking about “to do list” or staying in the area of “facts”).
 No, the conversation has to go to the place of each person’s thoughts and feelings.
 These types of conversations might be a new area of growth for you or your spouse, so a life coach might be a great place to learn the necessary skills.

 Essential 5: RISK

-At some point, you will have to take a risk and step out and trust again.
+At some point, you will have to take a risk, step out, and trust again.
 But you can take a guarded risk, a smart risk.
-Working with a life coach or counselor, you will determine when and how you can take a risk to trust that would bring about the best growth possibility.
+Working with a life coach, you will determine when and how you can take a risk to trust that would bring about the best growth possibility.

 Essential 6: EXPERIENCE